gyk4j/blog/_posts/2024-02-29-fitting-windows-10-22h2-iso-image-4-7gb-dvd-r-ntlite.md

     ![Windows 10 22H2 Home](/blog/assets/images/2024-02-29-w10-22h2-home.png)
     ![Windows 10 22H2 Pro](/blog/assets/images/2024-02-29-w10-22h2-pro.png)

-Thus I can conclude that my remastered ISO image is able to run Windows 10 22H2 setup successfully.
+Thus I can conclude that my remastered ISO image is able to boot and complete Windows 10 22H2 setup successfully.

+## Solution 4: Reuse ISO image on [Internet Archive][archive-org] made by others

+It has come to my attention that there are some ISO images of Windows 10 22H2, 21H2, 20H2 etc. being offered on the [Internet Archive][archive-org].
+These may or may not have undergone similar modifications to shrink them to fit onto a DVD-R. The problem is we may never know what has been done to the ISO image.

+Some users have reported success in using them for installation in their reviews or comments.

+While these uploads have undergone some antivirus scanning during their uploading process, we can never be sure if the ISO image and the files within have been modified, replaced or tampered with.
+We simply do not know if they would even work in the first place, or if they have been tested by the uploaders who created them.

+This solution is *NOT RECOMMENDED* by me.
+So you have been forewarned!
+If you decide to take the risk and try them, you shall bear the responsibility.

 [build-1803]: https://www.reddit.com/r/Windows10/comments/ydyks8/if_you_need_to_install_windows_10_via_dvd/
 [dvd-r-dl]: https://www.reddit.com/r/windows/comments/jh8obu/bug_windows_10_media_creation_tools_iso_files_for/